 Brunch, a game night at home, or even a winery or brewery tour are all fantastic options for a rehearsal dinner get-together if a formal sit-down meal just doesn’t fit your vibe.
 We’ve got even more fun, unconventional ideas right here.
 And, if you’re having a summer wedding, we’ve got a list of fun summer rehearsal dinner ideas specifically curated for those warm summer days.

 What to Wear

-No matter what you decide to do for your rehearsal dinner, we know you’ll want to look your best!
-For the ladies, we recommend anything that makes you feel like a bride about to celebrate her wedding day, such as a little white dress, a cute romper, or a dressy pair of shorts and a blouse.
-Your outfit should match the formality of your rehearsal dinner, but don’t be afraid to choose something a little dressier even for a casual event.
-This is your wedding weekend, after all, so wear what makes you feel the best!
-We’ve rounded up the prettiest little white dresses that would be perfect for any pre-wedding event.
+No matter what you decide to do, we know you’ll want to look your best.
+Your outfit should match the formality of your rehearsal dinner, but don’t be afraid to choose something a little dressier, even for a casual event.
+This is your wedding weekend, after all, so wear what makes you feel the best.
+Think dresses, jumpsuits, rompers, and suits.